acquia/http-hmac-spec/README.md

 * `version`: the version of this spec
 * `signature`: the Signature (base64 encoded) as described below.

+Each value should be enclosed in double quotes and urlencoded (percent encoded).

+#### X-Acquia-Content-SHA256 Header

+The SHA-256 hash value used to generate the signature base string.
+This is analogous to the standard Content-MD5 header.

 #### Signature

 The signature is a base64 encoded binary HMAC digest generated from the